 Figure 7

 Figure 8.
-Application Insights showing the average server response time with the requests an app service receives.
+Application Insights showing average server response time and request volume for an app service.

 Figure 9.
-Configuring the auto-scale conditions in an app service plan
+Configuring autoscale conditions in an App Service Plan

 Figure 10.
 Virtual Machine Scale Sets with Load Balancer.